ChatterjeeGroup-ISTA/polyqent/README.md

 # PolyQEnt

-PolyQEnt is a solver for Polynomial Horn Clauses (PHC).
+PolyQEnt is a solver for Polynomial Quantified Entailments (PQE).

-Given an input PHC in SMT-LIB format and an optional config file, PolyQEnt finds a valuation of the unknown variables in the input such that all the PHCs are satisfied.
+Given an input PQE in SMT-LIB format and an optional config file, PolyQEnt finds a valuation of the unknown variables in the input such that all the PQEs are satisfied.

 ## Getting Started
 PolyQEnt is written in Python and can be run as a standalone tool or as a Python library.
-Either way, the input to PolyQEnt is an SMT-LIB instance containing the PHC and an optional config file specifying the theorem and solver to be used.
+Either way, the input to PolyQEnt is an SMT-LIB instance containing the PQE and an optional config file specifying the theorem and solver to be used.

 The tool is tested for Python >=3.9 and requires the installation of:
 - `Z3` many package managers provide Z3 as a package.
 For example, in Ubuntu, Z3 can be installed using `apt-get install z3`.
 Otherwise, you can find more information [here](https://github.com/Z3Prover/z3)